nielspeen/rqlite-laravel-driver/README.md

 Note that the database **db** name is ignored as RQLite currently supports only a single database.
 I recommend you specify a database name anyway, for maximum compatibility with Laravel.

+If you specify an sqlite parameter, the driver will try read-only queries using sqlite before falling back to the RQLite.

 ## Usage